CircleEducation/circle-education-local/hire/jason-cornish.md

 jobtitle: Software Engineer

 location: Austin, TX
 blurb: "I love the process of building out a powerful front-end, with a focus on the user's experience.
-I have a background working on Legacy code, speaking/co-operating with Clients, and an education with field experience in modern day web development." # tells us what your mission is, why you learned coding, or what makes you special
+I have a background working on Legacy code, speaking/co-operating with Clients, and an education with field experience in modern day web development."

 # the first 3 will display on the card display, but list as many as you want, they will be visible on your hire page
 skills: